mousecpn/Implicit-Grasp-Diffusion/README.md

 python scripts/sim_grasp_multiple.py --num-view 1 --object-set (packed/test | pile/test) --scene (packed ｜ pile) --num-rounds 100 --sideview --add-noise dex --force --best --model /path/to/model --type igd --result-path /path/to/result
 ```

-This commands will run experiment with each seed specified in the arguments.
+This command will run the experiment with each seed specified in the arguments.

 Run `python scripts/sim_grasp_multiple.py -h` to print a complete list of optional arguments.

 ## Pre-generated data

 Data generation is very costly.
-So we upload the generated data.
+So it'd be better to use pre-generated data.
 Because the occupancy data takes too much space (over 100G), we do not upload the occupancy data, you can generate them following the instruction in this [section](#save-occupancy-data).
 This generation won't take too long time.

 | Scenario | Raw data | Processed data |
 | ----------- | ----------- | ----------- |